Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 const events = clock.withLatestFrom(input);
 ~~~

+The `withLatestFrom()` combination operator ensures that a new events value is only pushed down the stream when the clock's value changes.
+The stream has to be locked to the game's ticker, otherwise it may return a value inbetween ticks, depending on when the player's input is happening.

 We can now take a look at what's inside the events stream by subscribing to the observable.
-Combining two streams with the `withLatesFrom` operator returns all combined streams as an array.
-The two arrays are Immutable.js collection, which we'll first have to transform `toJS()`.
-The `take(1)` filtering operator emits only the first value from the Observable, which is enough for debugging.
+The two arrays are Immutable.js collection, which we'll have to transform to plain objects using `toJS()`.
+The `take(1)` filtering operator takes only the first value from the observable, which is enough for debugging.

 ~~~js
 events.take(1).subscribe(([clock, input]) => {